Nahhttan/normative_allocation_problem/README.md

 _Nathan LANGLOIS, personal thoughts, inspired by courses allocation mechanisms in French Grandes Écoles._

+A more homogenous version in terms of languages will come soon! :)

 # Introduction: framework

 ## Individuals, courses and preferences